openremote/or-objectdetection/README.md

 ## RabbitMQ
 [RabbitMQ](https://www.rabbitmq.com/) is the message queue we have chosen for cross container asynchronous communication, the message queue is responsible for handling the start/stop signals between the back-end and object detection, besides this RabbitMQ also receives analyzed frames from the object detection in a queue, this queue can be subscribed to by any consumer of choice.
 However, in the default application the analyzed frames queue is consumed by the front end using the [STOMP Plugin](https://www.rabbitmq.com/stomp.html) to display live video feeds to the user in the browser.

+The RabbitMQ dashboard is available at port 15672, it provides a nice dashboard to view what is happening inside your RabbitMQ instance, and can be used for debug purposes. port 5672 is used to publish/subscribe to RabbitMQ using AMQP. port 15672 is used to be able to connect to RabbitMQ topics using the STOMP plugin.